-Former Chief Executive Officer's Board Membership.
-It is expected that when the Chief Executive Officer resigns from that position, the Chief Executive Officer will offer to resign from the Board at the same time.
+Chief Executive Officer's Board Membership.
+It is expected that when the Chief Executive Officer is no longer in that position, the Chief Executive Officer will offer to resign from the Board at the same time.
+The Board will determine whether to accept a resignation.